 In this case, let’s make a table of values for each line.

-Here we will graph the lines by finding the and intercepts of each of the lines.
+Since the equations are in standard form, this time we’ll graph them by finding the and intercepts of each of the lines.

-intercept: set which results in point (0, 2)
+intercept: set so the intercept is (0, 2)

-Solving a System of Equations Using the Graphing Calculator
+Solving a System of Equations Using a Graphing Calculator

 Solve the following system of equations using a graphing calculator.